Targets identified as Sheffield United goalkeeper is tempted by Aston Villa switch

-Sheffield United: Targets identified as former Everton goalkeeper is chased by Aston Villa
+Sheffield United identify replacement goalkeeper as their former Everton stopper Robin Olsen is chased by Aston Villa

 Sheffield United have started the process of identifying potential replacements for Robin Olsen, after the on-loan goalkeeper was offered the chance to join Aston Villa.